calvinkNT/web/index.md

 I started a YouTube channel a few years ago, making tutorials to help people fix services on their old iOS devices.
 I don't post much on it now, though.
 If you'd like to check it out, the link is right above.
 <sup>September 2024 - Present</sup>

-### Trellis (a.k.a.
-"Twine")
+### Trellis
-A private Vine revival; I reverse-engineered the Vine social media app and built a new server around it.
+A collaborative project that brings the Vine app back to life.
 <sup>May 2026 - Present &raquo; [Website](https://trellis.consciousb.one), [Demo Video](https://www.youtube.com/watch?v=puNC5kEVflo)</sup>

 ### KeepScratchPrivacy